Stoxum/casinocoin-dev-portal/content/reference-data-api.md

 ## Get Exchange Volume
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/network/getMetric.js "Source")

 Get aggregated exchange volume for a given time period.

 The API returns results in units of a single _display currency_ rather than many different currencies.
-The conversion uses standard rates to and from CSC.
+The conversion uses standard rates to and from STM.

 #### Request Format